-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 Installation of aftermarket replacement speakers, additional speakers/subwoofers, or aftermarket exhaust systems can cause undesirable behavior of the active noise cancellation system.
 The noise reduction microphones have foam blocks above them to seal the microphones and aid in the reduction of headliner vibration.
 Missing or out of place foam blocks can impact system performance.

-Labor: 1.0The cost of diagnosing the B127D GMC code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B127D GMC code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The active noise cancellation system uses three microphones in the vehicle headliner: one above each front seating position, and one above the rear seat.
 The Audio Amplifier provides a bias voltage to each microphone (+) and (-) signal circuits for operation of the microphone.
 The microphones monitor the vehicle cabin for undesirable engine sounds.
 The Audio Amplifier uses the microphone inputs and an engine RPM signal to determine the frequency of the undesirable sound.
 The Audio Amplifier performs a self diagnostic of the microphone circuits 16 seconds after initial power up, then periodically every 400 milliseconds thereafter.

 Need more information on how to fix the B127D GMC code?
 Get Access to Factory Service Manuals

 Get the B127D GMC code diagnosed by a professional: Find a repair shop in your area